stustanet/weiche/Readme.md

 `mqtt:mood_topic`: the global light topic to use. (see below)

 `mqtt:queue_topic`: the individual addressed light show to use. (see below)

+`max_cue_future_seconds`: the maximum length into the future a cue is allowed.
+Longer cues than this value have to be split into multiple messages.

 `artnet:enabled`: should artnet be used